 COVID-19 Complicates By-election to Replace Rod Peters in Lake Cowichan

-Discussions are underway on when a by-election can be held in the coming months in Lake Cowichan to replace the former Mayor, Rod Peters.
+Discussions are underway about when a by-election can be held in the coming months in Lake Cowichan to replace the former Mayor, Rod Peters.

-On July 28th, Peters officially resigned as mayor in order to care for his wife, who is seriously ill.
+On July 28th, Peters officially resigned as mayor to care for his wife, who is seriously ill.

 Acting Mayor Tim McGonigle says that on Tuesday, the Chief Electoral Officer and Deputy Electoral Officer were appointed.